General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

-MUNICIPAL BUDGET INSTITUTION
+MUNICIPAL BUDGETARY INSTITUTION

-PHYSICAL AND IMPROVING COMPLEX
+PHYSICAL EDUCATION AND HEALTH COMPLEX

 "TORPEDO"

-Approved by director
+Approved by the director

 MBU FOC "TORPEDO"